agardnerIT/thekindkeptn/README.md

 Expect install to take about 10 minutes.
 Once complete, Keptn is available on `http://localhost`

 1. Create a Git personal access token with full `Repo` status
 2. Create a new **uninitialised** Git upstream repo (no commits, no files, no readme).
-Keptn needs this.
+Keptn needs this for the `hello-world` project.
 3. Set `GIT_USER`, `GIT_REMOTE_URL` and `GIT_TOKEN` below

 ```